Schema Markup Validator Bookmarklet

 The SDTT is dead.
 Long live the Schema Markup Validator!

-Which brings us up to date - as of 10th May 2021, the now named 'Schema Markup Validator' (we assume it'll soon be referred to as the 'SMV') appears to be in beta on a subdomain of the main Schema.org website: https://validator.schema.org/
+As of 10th May 2021, the now named 'Schema Markup Validator' (we assume it'll soon be referred to as the 'SMV') appeared in beta form on a subdomain of the main Schema.org website: https://validator.schema.org/

-I expect that we'll get an update from Google/Schema.org shortly, so watch this space, and make sure you're signed up for our free Structured Data Email Updates.
+If you want to stay on top of all this stuff yourself, make sure you're signed up for our free Structured Data Email Updates.

 Big thanks to Dave Ojeda for giving us the idea for this!
 (Your swag is in the post).

-Looking for alternative structured data testing tools whilst the Schema Markup Validator is still in beta?
+- Structured Data Testing Tool Alternatives - Looking for alternative structured data testing tools?
 This is the place for you.